alphagov/content-publisher/docs/adr/0009-modelling-history.md

 For simplicity, performance and consistency with Rails idioms the accessing of immutable models is intended to be done by foreign key and not by the usage of `SELECT MAX` style queries.
-This maintains the ability to use the regular approach to ActiveRecord associations and the means to require an associations existence (by specifying an association cannot be null).
+This maintains the ability to use the regular approach to ActiveRecord associations and the means to require the existence of a association (by specifying a foreign key cannot be null).
 An example of this modelling is the mutable Edition model which references an immutable model, Revision, that stores the content.
 Edition is accessed by a consistent primary key and the revision accessed by a foreign key stored on